junxit/us-congress-bills-110/metadata.md

 - 2008-06-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4888)
 - 2008-06-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4888)
 - 2008-06-04 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-06-05 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2008-06-24 — Cleared for White House.
+- 2008-06-24 — Passed Senate without amendment by Unanimous Consent.
+- 2008-06-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-06-24 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S6080)
+- 2008-06-24 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S6080)
+- 2008-06-25 — Message on Senate action sent to the House.